-The ICSB does not accept applications outside of our regular cycles.
+The ICSB does not currently accept applications outside of our regular cycles.

-The ICSB is open to different governance structures, and we encourage you to explore the pros and cons of various structures with your legal counsel.
+The ICSB is open to different governance structures, and it encourages you to explore the pros and cons of various structures with your legal counsel.
 Applicants should be mindful of the following:

-The ICSB awards a charter to, and executes the charter agreement with, the school’s governing body.
+- The ICSB awards a charter to and executes the charter agreement with the school’s governing body.
 The ICSB will hold the school’s board accountable for meeting the performance standards set forth in the ICSB Accountability System.

 Please note that the proposed Board of Directors of the charter school must demonstrate readiness to govern the school at the time the application is submitted.

 Does the ICSB prefer applicants to partner with Education Service Providers (ESPs) to manage operations?

 No, the ICSB is open to all kinds of applicants, including operators that do not intend to partner with an ESP.
 During the application process, the ICSB carefully assesses each applicant’s capacity to govern and operate a high-performing charter school, in accordance with the performance expectations described in the ICSB Accountability System.
 Each applicant should be familiar with these performance expectations at the time the application is submitted.

 Does it matter if our ESP partner is non-profit or for-profit?